badgerbadgers/star-wars-api-display-app/README.md

 # star-wars-api-display-app
 An app that demonstrates simple skills as a developer.
-Specifically the use of HTML, CSS, getting API data.
-It also lets the user on a webpage interact/show data.
+Specifically the use of HTML, CSS, JavaScript and getting API data.
+The webpage allows the user to interact with the api data by displaying it in different ways.